kwccoin/6502_solving_de/README.md

 ## Solving a differential equation with a 6502
-An example how to solve a differential equations on a 6502 with Woz's floating point assembly code.
+An example how to solve a ordinary differential equation (ODL) on a 6502 with Woz's floating point assembly code.

 ## How and Why?
 I'm really into computer history and math.
 I liked how the whole home computer thing started and the time where people actually coded in assembly.
 I'm not into games, so if I had one I would try to do lots of math stuff.
 There are always differential equations in physics which have to be solved with numerical methods.
 But I will solve a really easy one to show you how to do it.